Damien Berry

-Early years
+Early life

 Damien Berry was born in 1989 at Belle Glade, Florida.
 His father, Kenny Berry, played college football for the Miami Hurricanes from 1987 to 1989.
 Berry attended Suncoast High School where he played running back and safety, though he was mainly used as a safety.
 As a sophomore for Suncoast, Berry had four interceptions, more than 500 rushing yards, and 300 more all-purpose yards, and finished the season with 14 touchdowns.
 As a junior, Berry rushed for 530 yards and five touchdowns to go along with three interceptions on defense.
 As a senior, Berry transferred to Glades Central High School, where he rushed for 1,080 yards and 19 touchdowns.
 Despite suffering a torn anterior cruciate ligament (ACL), Berry played through the injury as a senior and helped lead Glades Central to a state title.
 He later had surgery to repair tears in the meniscus and ACL.

 Berry was recruited as a safety and was rated the No. 7 safety prospect and the No. 14 player in Florida by Rivals.com.
 He was also ranked No. 9 player in Florida by the Orlando Sentinel.